wavebeem/wavebeem.com/src/blog/2022-01-25-why-i-dont-like-usestate.md

 ## Conclusion

 Many blog posts document the difficulty of working with closures in React hooks, but I haven't seen any that mention how we can make new hooks to deal with the issue.
 Don't forget that you can always make new hooks to help you solve problems.

+## Addendum

+[Preact signals](https://preactjs.com/guide/v10/signals/) look like an even better solution to the problem.
+I like Preact anyway for a lot of reasons.